ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 ## Performance impact
 {: #baas-performance-considerations}

-The performance of boot and data volumes is initially degraded when data is restored from a snapshot.
+The performance of boot and data volumes is initially degraded when data is restored from a Gen 1 snapshot.
 Performance degradation occurs during the restoration because your data is copied from the regional storage repository to {{site.data.keyword.block_storage_is_short}} in the background.
 After the restoration process is complete, you can realize full IOPS on the new volume.

 ### Performance impact when a bootable backup snapshot is used to provision an instance
 {: #baas-boot-perf}